KristofferHebert/python-with-kristoffer-hebert/04/blog.md

 ## Overview
 You can extend existing Python classes using the "class Classname(ParentClass):" syntax.
 By extending an existing class, you are able to reuse existing code.
 You can override class functions by using the same namespace for variables and class functions.

-You can import existing classes from seperate files using the "from folder_name.file_name import ClassName".
-If the class file exists in a seperate folder, create __init__.py file.
-Inside that file add an array of files names in the __all__ variable.
-Should look like __all__ = ["file, file2, file3"]
+You can import existing classes from separate files using the “from folder_name.file_name import ClassName”.
+If the class file exists in a separate folder, create __init__.py file inside that folder.
+Inside that file add an array of files names a variable called __all__.
+Should look like __all__ = [“file, file2, file3”]

 ## Admin class Code